 Extreme American Bullies have a wide range of sizes due to being bred with various Pitbulls and Terriers.
 Extremes typically have larger body mass and a heavier frame with more wrinkles.

-Pocket American Bullies are the smallest American Bully available, known for their compact body shape, deep-filled chest, and muscular build.
+Pocket American Bullies are the smallest American Bullies available.
+They are known for their compact body shape, deep-filled chest, and muscular build.

 XL

 XL American Bullies are the largest variety of the breed.
-They are large-size dogs with the classic Bully features and temperament and stand taller and bulkier than the Standard variety.
+The XL Bully are large dogs with classic Bully features and temperament, and they stand taller and bulkier than the Standard variety.

 American Bullies’ broad and muscular build makes them particularly prone to this issue.
 The standard solution if the pain becomes unbearable is a total hip replacement.